learn-co-students/node-install-lab-g-416/README.md

 ## Instructions

-1. Install Node.js v5.1.0 with one of the methods listed below
+1. Install Node v5.1.0 with one of the methods listed below
-2. Install npm v2.14.15 (typically comes with Node.js so you rarely if ever need to install it separately)
+2. Install npm v2.14.15 (typically comes with Node so you rarely if ever need to install it separately)
 3. Check versions 5.1.0 and 2.14.15 for Node and npm respectively